-Todd Hido's photographs are in the permanent collections of the J Paul Getty Museum, Los Angeles; Whitney Museum of Art, New York; Solomon R. Guggenheim Museum, New York; San Francisco Museum of Modern Art; Los Angeles County Museum of Art; and Pier 24 Photography, San Francisco, amongst others.
+Todd Hido's artwork is held in numerous collections, including the J Paul Getty Museum, Los Angeles; Whitney Museum of Art, New York; Solomon R. Guggenheim Museum, New York; San Francisco Museum of Modern Art; Los Angeles County Museum of Art; Art Institute of Chicago; and Pier 24 Photography, San Francisco, amongst others.

 Solo exhibitions of Hido's work include Homes at Night, Rivalry Projects, Buffalo (2021); Todd Hido | Light From Within, Galerie Les filles du calvaire, Paris (2019); Todd Hido | In The Vicinity of Narrative, Musée des Beaux-Arts, Le Locle (2018); Bright Black World, Reflex Amsterdam (2018); and Intimate Distance, Casemore Kirkeby, San Francisco and La Galerie Particulaire, Paris (2016).

 Selected group exhibitions include Whistler and the World, Colby Museum of Art, Waterville (2015); Edward Hopper and Photography, Whitney Museum of Art, New York (2014); and At the Window: The Photographer's View, The Getty Center, Los Angeles (2013).